Continuous-time parametrization of neural quantum states for quantum dynamics: Simulation of Hamiltonian quench

 In Fig.~\ref{fig:2}(b), we show the infidelity of the simulated wave functions as a function of time for different values of $Q$ in the $s$-NQS.
 The infidelity is defined as $I(t)=1-|\langle \psi_{\rm exact}(t)| \psi_{\pmb{\vartheta}(t)}\rangle|^2$ where $|\psi_{\rm exact}(t)\rangle$ is obtained via exact diagonalization.
 Given the size of the system considered, the infidelity can be evaluated exactly.
 A larger value of $Q$ allows the wave function to capture finer time variations, effectively fitting more points within a given interval.
 This increases the expressibility of the s-NQS.
 However, it comes at the cost of a larger number of parameters.
 In Fig.~\ref{fig:2}(b), we also plot the infidelity obtained using p-tVMC \cite{sinibaldi2023unbiasing, ZhangPoletti2024}.
 For the latter, we used AdamW as an optimizer for a direct comparison to our $s$-NQS approach.
 For both the p-tVMC and $s$-NQS approaches, we use a RBM with $\alpha=5$ as the base neural network.
 All expectation values and gradients are computed exactly, without sampling.
 We observe that increasing $Q$ from $2$ to $7$ leads to a substantial reduction in infidelity.
 Interestingly, the \textit{s}-NQS achieves an infidelity that is orders of magnitude lower than that of p-tVMC.

 It is also important to compare the total number of parameters needed to perform these evolutions.
 For the p-tVMC evolution over $K$ time steps, we require $K$ neural networks, and consequently $K N_p$ parameters, where $N_p$ is the number of neural network parameters at each time.
-This would allow us to recompute all observables at any of the time steps $k \Delta t$ \footnote{In case one would choose a limited set of observable a priori, and does not wish to be able to recompute the evolution over certain time steps, one can keep only 2$N_p$ parameters.}.
+This would allow us to recompute all observables at any of the time steps $k \Delta t$ \footnote{\R{If one chooses a limited set of observables a priori} and does not wish to be able to recompute the evolution over certain time steps, one can keep only 2$N_p$ parameters.}.
 In contrast, the \textit{s}-NQS requires only $QN_p$ parameters, and since $Q<K$ this leads to a significant reduction in memory usage.
 Furthermore, the wave function can be evaluated at arbitrary time points, not limited to $k \Delta t$, and remains accurate even beyond the training interval.